Updated on: 11/18/2019

 Provided that the at-fault driver in an accident carries an auto insurance policy with Personal Injury Protection (PIP), liability, and Uninsured/Underinsured Motorist (UM/UIM) Coverage, passengers who are injured or killed in a crash may pursue a claim for damages against the at-fault driver’s insurance policy.

 Pursuing a claim in these situations can sometimes be a difficult for people who may have a close relationship with the at-fault driver.
 An example of this might include a woman injured in a car accident while riding as a passenger when her husband causes a collision.
-Technically speaking, the woman would be pursuing a claim against her husband.
+Technically speaking, the woman would be pursuing an insurance claim for bodily injury against her husband.

 Some people can become uncomfortable about the nature of naming their spouse or a loved one in a lawsuit.
 But because that is the only way for a person to recover compensation from the insurance company to pay for medical bills and other damages, it is something that happens quite often throughout the country.